owahlen/macspoof/README.md

 Change the [MAC address](https://de.wikipedia.org/wiki/MAC-Adresse) of your Apple MacBook to a random number.

 ## Purpose
-This small script allow to give your WiFi network device another Media-Access-Control-Address.
+This small script allows to give your WiFi network device another Media-Access-Control-Address.

 ## Installation
 Download and copy the script to a location in your PATH and make it executable.